-The purpose of our website is to give you as much information about our regiment in the English Civil War.
-How we reenact English Civil War battles and period cameos, and how great it is to 'lose yourself' in time.
+The purpose of our website is to help 'lose yourself' in time.
 On this page we hope to provide recipes, songs, poems and all the little things that contribute to making the seventeenth century come to life.

 Button holes were sewn in a number of different ways during the English Civil War period, but the way I know was used, and suits me best, is the one shown below.
 I spent so long trying to find this information, I thought I would make it available for those of us who like to pay attention to the often neglected hand sewn button hole.

 The following diagram shows the process.

 Measure the length of your button, and cut a slit slightly under the size by a couple of mm's.
 A seam shredder (a) is a handy tool for separating the threads but scissors would be OK too.
 Next sew all around the slit with running stitch (b).
 The running stitch will be sewn around later, so make it about 2mm away from the slit (c).
 Sew down one side vertically (d) to make the first upright of your intended stunted letter 'H'.
 It is a good idea to draw two parallel lines with a ruler down either side of the intended button holes, before sewing, so you have a line to follow.
 Sew along one of the horizontal lines (e) around the outside of the running stitch and the edge of the slit.
 All this stitching should be button hole stitch.
 Continue to sew around the slit (f and g).
 Finish off by disguising the loose thread by passing the thread under a line of stitching (h).
 The final row of button holes should look something like a ladder (i).

 I recommend pinning above and below before cutting your slit, especially if you have multiple layers of material, or a silky/slippy fabric as one of your layers.
 You could sew around the area marked for the slit, with your running stitch, if you are especially worried about other layers of material moving before you cut.